epfl-ada/ada-2021-project-adalunatics/README.md

 ## Methods
 ### 1. Data extraction
-The phase includes extracting the needed quotes from the original datasets through the use of three methods:
+The phase includes extracting the needed quotes from the original datasets through the use of four methods, applied in the sequential method :
- 1. Manual Extraction/WordCloud
+ 1. Manual Extraction/WordCloud,
- 2. URL Parsing
- 3. NLP-based Methods
+ 2. NLP-based Methods (LDA) for topic detection,
+ 3. BERT / Glove / Word2vec to extract embeddings,
+ 4. PCA / t-SNE for dimensionality reduction.
 All details and some results concerning each method are illustrated in *notebook.ipynb*.

 ### 2. Timeline Implementation